(piano, chamber music, artistic director)

 German pianist Hinrich Alpers, 1st Prize winner of the 3rd International Telekom Beethoven Competition in Bonn, Germany and Laureate of Canada’s Honens International Piano Competition, has truly been living up to the high expectations set by the critics’ appraisal.
 A young artist of astonishing maturity and versatility, his never-superficial playing is full of both youthful energy and sincerity, evident through his deep and all-encompassing musical understanding.

 He has appeared in recital, as soloist with orchestra and as partner in chamber music and Lieder collaborations on numerous festivals and events throughout Europe, America, Canada and many other countries, such as the Klavier-Festival Ruhr, Festspiele Mecklenburg-Vorpommern, Beethoven Easter Festival Warsaw, and Beethovenfest Bonn.
-Hinrich has played at the Ottawa Chamber Music Festival as well as the Philharmonie Berlin and the Gasteig in Munich.
+Hinrich played at the Philharmonie Berlin and the Gasteig in Munich and is Artistic Advisor to the Ottawa Chamber Music Festival.

-Hinrich’s repertoire comprises some of the cornerstones of piano music such as the complete Piano Sonatas and Concertos by Beethoven, and all five Piano Concertos by Rachmaninoff.
-He has given cyclical performances of the aforementioned, and also plays the complete piano works by both Schumann and Ravel.
-That said, he is a devoted performer of lesser known works and frequently plays the Second Viennese School (Schönberg – Berg – Webern), Szymanowski and the late works of Scriabin.
+Hinrich’s repertoire comprises some of the cornerstones of piano music such as the complete piano works by Beethoven, Schumann and Ravel, and all five Piano Concertos by Rachmaninoff.
+He has given cyclical performances of the aforementioned, and has recorded the complete Ravel for the honens label.
+That said, he is a devoted performer of lesser known works, frequently plays the Second Viennese School (Schönberg – Berg – Webern), Szymanowski and the late works of Scriabin.
 He has often performed music by John Cage, including his monumental “Sonatas and Interludes” for prepared piano, played from memory.

-Since his youth, Hinrich has been studying with Bernd Goetzke in Hanover, Germany, and spent a year at The Juilliard School, New York City, in the studio of Jerome Lowenthal.
-Today he is on the faculties of both Universities in Berlin – the University of the Arts and Hanns Eisler School of Music.
+Hinrich has been studying with Bernd Goetzke in Hanover, Germany, and spent a year at The Juilliard School, New York City, in the studio of Jerome Lowenthal.
+Today he is a sought-after pedagogue himself, having taught in Hanover, Berlin and Lübeck, and has been appointed as Professor at the Hochschule für Musik Carl Maria von Weber Dresden in 2021.

 Hinrich has been a Steinway Artist since 2007.
 Living in Berlin, he has a passion for nature and sciences, frequently involves himself in culinary pursuits and listens to everything from Renaissance choral music to 21st century Jazz.